LispEngineer/EthernetRepeater/README.md

   * `eth.type != 0x86dd && eth.type != 0x0800` - remove all IPv6 and IPv4 packets
     * (Generally leaves just ARP and invalid stuff)

+* Wireshark Ethernet options
+  * Assume packets have FCS: Always
+  * Validate the Ethernet checksum if possible
+  * NOTE: receive packets include the FCS, but sent packets do NOT, so doing this will find FCS/checksum errors in all SENT packets

 # Notes on Test Harness

 Ensure Quartus Settings -> Simulation shows `Questa Intel FPGA`